bosun-monitor/bosun/docs/system_configuration.md

 on Sniffing](https://github.com/olivere/elastic/wiki/Sniffing) describes
 how this discovery functions.

+#### Version
+Version of the Elastic cluster.
+For different Elastic cluster versions, Bosun uses different versions of client and therefore this field is required.
+If "RuntimeVersionEnabled" field is false or not set, the value of this field decides which version of Elastic client Bosun uses.

+### RuntimeVersionEnabled
+When it's true, Elastic cluster version is parsed from simple HTTP query rather than "Version" value above.
+This field is useful during Elastic cluster migration.
+It's not suggested to always use this since it sends a lot of extra queries to Elastic cluster.
+Especially on "Rule Editor" page, when testing Elastic alert, for each duration, one HTTP query is sent.

+### RuntimeBasicAuthUsername
+User name used for sending HTTP query to get Elastic cluster version.

+### RuntimeBasicAuthPassword
+User password used for sending HTTP query to get Elastic cluster version.

 #### SimpleClient
 Boolean determining when setting true periodic health checks and sniffing will be disabled.
 This is useful when you want to query from a